 8. Lines from the 2014 viral video “Nash Miash” featuring a speech by the Russian politician Natalia Poklonskaya, then the Prosecutor of the Autonomous Republic of Crimea.

-9. Turkic ethnic group who live in the North Caucasus region, with their largest concentration in Dagestan.
+9. A Turkic ethnic group who live in the North Caucasus region, with their largest concentration in Dagestan.